mtumilowicz/helm-workshop/README.md

             * example
                 * deploying elastic stack for logging
                 * needs: stateful set, config map, k8s user with permissions, secret, services
+                    * and you want to rollback them as a whole
                 * it standard so someone creates the yml files once, package them and make available somewhere
                 * that package is known as helm charts
                 * public reporitories: https://artifacthub.io/